No3b

+no3b, read as No Sleeves (ノースリーブス, Nō Surībusu), is a Japanese idol girl group spun off from AKB48, featuring Haruna Kojima, Minami Minegishi and Minami Takahashi.
+Despite being inactive since 2013, the group has not officially disbanded and its three members continue to perform in select events.

 History

 The trio debuted officially under the name No Sleeves in November 2008, but were previously grouped together and performed the songs "Junai no Crescendo" and "Bye Bye Bye" at AKB48 concerts and stage DVDs.
 As of 2014, they have had eight Oricon top 10 singles.
 The group has released two digital singles under the name Persona (ペルソナ, Perusona) for the TV Tokyo drama Men Dol: Ikemen Idol in which they starred.

 After a year of inactivity following the release of their eighth single, "Pedicure Day" in December 2011, no3b joined as MC in Fuji TV's midnight ad lib music variety show together with Tetsuya Komuro, Kosuke Suzuki, and Lily Franky, where they held their first recorded performance of the next single, "Kirigirisu Jin".